- Provides deep insights into your sleep and recovery

 Essential reading: Top fitness trackers and health gadgets

 It seems most wearables these days can count steps, distance, calories and spit out basic info on sleep.
 There’s nothing particularly impressive about that any more.
 Biostrap is a bit different.
-This is a fitness band that helps you optimize sleep and recovery with clinical accuracy, which in turn improves your performance.
+This is a fitness band that helps you optimize sleep and recovery, which in turn improves your performance.

 So how well does it work?
 I’ve spent the last month with Biostrap strapped to my wrist.
 Here’s what I made of it.